gbmhunter/blog/content/posts/updates/2013/04-03-how-to-use-c-with-psoc-creator.md

 4. Prevent Exception Functionality

-    Preventing exception functionality to prevent linker errors such as `undefined reference to __gxx_personality_v0` and "undefined reference to __cxa_end_cleanup" (again, this is optional, and only applied if you want to use new and delete)
+    Preventing exception functionality to prevent linker errors such as `undefined reference to __gxx_personality_v0` and `undefined reference to __cxa_end_cleanup` (again, this is optional, and only applied if you want to use new and delete)

     {{< figure src="/images/programming-psoc/cplusplus-linker-error-undefined-reference-to-gxx-personality.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __gxx_personality_v0' linker error." width="600px" >}}